kolecko007/WinstonCleaner/README.md

 `bin/prepare_data.py`

-The result will be stored in the folder, specified in `decross.paths.output` option.
+The result will be stored in the folder, specified in `winston.paths.output` option.

 After the preparation the file `types.csv` can be inspected and edited.
 It contains all possible combinations of dataset pairs and their types.